noaione/yuusha-shoukan-ln/sources/v07/seriousact.md

 [...Uwaahhh, what a pain in the ass.]

-[Can’t you at least keep your own thoughts to your own mind!?]
+[Can’t you at least keep your own thoughts to your own mind?!]

 Serious developments, of course, bring joy to Serious-senpai.
 However, after being slighted so much up to this point, when a serious content is added to the